pingswept/micropropro/content/logistics/projects.md

 ---
 # Projects

+## P4: Pico: Endgame

+For P1, you made a PCB for a Pico accessory.
+In P4, your task is to refine your device.

+In most of the project work you do in school, you make something, submit it for grading, and then throw it in the trash.
+The goal of this project is to give you a chance to do deeper learning, by reviewing the work that you've done and taking another cut at improving it.

+There are, however, a few options:

+* **Option 1**: your P1 project was satisfying for you.
+Great!
+Make it better.
+If your PCB is flawless, make a smaller version and a beautiful enclosure for it.
+Write whatever code needs to be written to make it work.
+If you want, create a documentation website on Github.
+If you do that, make 10 and start selling them on [Tindie](https://www.tindie.com/).
+I will buy one.
+* **Option 2**: your P1 project was more of a PCB test project for you.
+Great!
+Make a new PCB that will do something even better.
+* **Option 3**: you're just not that into hardware.
+Great!
+Write an open source library for the Pi, the Pico, or another popular microcontroller and publish it on Github.
+If you want, create a documentation website too.
+Your library should help people do something that _you_ think is useful.

+### P4 Milestones

+There are two milestones for P4: a brief project proposal and a final submission.
+You must do both of them.

+* Before class on Tuesday, March 16, DM me a 1-3 sentence description of what you intend to do.
+I will either reply, "Approved!" or give you a few suggestions about how to tweak your proposal, if you've misunderstood the project requirements, or I have some confusing parts in this project description.
+The point of this milestone is just to get you to commit to a plan early.
+* Before class on Thursday, March 25, submit documentation of your project, similar to P1, on Canvas.
+Screenshots are fine.

+One more note: **it would be a really good idea to asssemble your PCB from P1** to validate your initial design decisions and discover any problems.
+You can get stuff soldered via the #soldering channel in the Nolop Slack.

 ## P3: Use your Pi computer for actual computation

 Throughout engineering school, you learn to create mathematical models in a variety of different domains: heat transfer, fluids, dynamics, mechanics, and so forth.
 In school, we often use these models to solve a unique problem with known parameters: "If I have a flat plate at 25 C of these dimensions and I pour N watts into one edge with a torch, how long until the far corner reaches the boiling point of tears?"